wtransporter/blog-api/README.md

 To create a blog posts we need to make POST request to route</br>
 `/api/posts`</br>
 with title and body.
 Minimum length of a title is 5 characters and for body 3 characters.
-For fetching all blog posts we need to make GET request to route</br>
 <pre>
     {
         "code": 202,